hakuhodo-technologies/scope-rl/docs/documentation/online_offline_rl.rst

 where :math:`\gamma` is a discount rate and :math:`\tau := (s_t, a_t, s_{t+1}, r_t)_{t=0}^{T-1}` is the trajectory of the policy which is sampled from
 :math:`p_{\pi}(\tau) := d_0(s_0) \prod_{t=0}^{T-1} \pi(a_t | s_t) \mathcal{T}(s_{t+1} | s_t, a_t) P_r(r_t | s_t, a_t)`.

 There are several approaches to maximize the policy value.
-Below, we review three basic methods, On-Policy Policy Gradient :cite:`kakade2001natural, silver2014deterministic`, Q-Learning :cite:`watkins1992q, mnih2013playing`, and Actor-Critic :cite:`konda1999actor, degris2012off`.
+Below, we review three basic ways, including On-Policy Policy Gradient :cite:`kakade2001natural, silver2014deterministic`, Q-Learning :cite:`watkins1992q, mnih2013playing`, and Actor-Critic :cite:`konda1999actor, degris2012off`.

 On-Policy Policy Gradient